nandigobile/CMPG323-Overview-30328608/README.md

 ## Branching strategies
-My branching strategy is... and can be seen in the diagram below
+My branching strategy is trunk based development.
+The main idea behind this strategy is to make smaller changes more frequently and to limit merge conflicts.

 ## Project and Repository Structure
 Structure looks like... see diagram below